windweller/Tinker/README.md

 Tinker only release documentation for stable components, but its nightly built offers more.
 The next release will include a better API for NLP components (currently experimental and not very well-integrated into Tinker-processing).

 - (next release) 0.13: added testing for parallel module.
 Further integrate with Akka Flow Graph as well as iterator approach to provide flexible and easy processing integration.
+Fixed a problem when generating output, `Datastructure` cannot be passed in.

 - 0.12: Official alpha-release.
 Cleaned legacy code (version 0.10 old APIs).
 Added NLP components on top of Tinker-core.
 Slight performance increase.
 Documentation major update.